canpe/AngularJS-Examples/README.md

 # AngularJS - Examples
-## Disclaimer: This examples are based on Dan Wahlin website where you can reach via https://weblogs.asp.net/dwahlin/video-tutorial-angularjs-fundamentals-in-60-ish-minutes
+_Disclaimer: This examples are based on Dan Wahlin website where you can reach via https://weblogs.asp.net/dwahlin/video-tutorial-angularjs-fundamentals-in-60-ish-minutes_
-## ©2017 Can Peskersoy

 **Agenda**
 - Getting Started